-Since 2008 Harju has led the Finnish Radio Symphony Orchestra's horn group.
+On 2008 Harju settled on the leading chair of the horn group in the Finnish Radio Symphony Orchestra.
 Before that he was a member of Tampere Filharmonia and Helsinki Philharmonic Orchestra.
-On the side he has appeared abroad as a guest principal horn: in l'Orchestre Philharmonique de Radio France, Swedish Radio Symphony Orchestra, Royal Stockholm Philharmonic Orchestra, Oslo Philharmonic Orchestra, Bamberger Symphoniker, Chamber Orchestra of Europe and Comics Oper Berlin.
+On the side he has appeared as a guest principal horn in l'Orchestre Philharmonique de Radio France, Swedish Radio Symphony Orchestra, Royal Stockholm Philharmonic Orchestra, Oslo Philharmonic Orchestra, Bamberger Symphoniker, Chamber Orchestra of Europe and Comics Oper Berlin.

-As a horn soloist Harju has performed more than 50 concerts, including his home orchestra FRSO, Helsinki Philharmonic Orchestra, Lahti Sinfonia, Tapiola Sinfonietta, Ostrobotnian Chamber Orchestra, Oulu Sinfonia, Kymi and Pori Sinfoniettas, Virtuosi di Kuhmo, St Michel Strings, Vaasa, Kemi and Joensuu City Orchestras, Tallinn Chamber Orchestra, Dala Sinfonietta, Haydn Orchestra Bolzano etc.
+As a horn soloist Harju has performed more than 50 concerts, among others with FRSO, Helsinki Philharmonic Orchestra, Lahti Sinfonia, Tapiola Sinfonietta, Ostrobotnian Chamber Orchestra, Tallinn Chamber Orchestra, Dala Sinfonietta, Haydn Orchestra Bolzano etc.

-If classical and romantic era repertuar is on his main focus, he is familiar as well with fresher concerto's, like Wolfgang Plagge, Per-Henrik Nordgren and premieres written for him: Kirmo Lintinen Concertino (2008), Aulis Sallinen's Five female portraits for horn, soprano and orchestra (2013) and Osmo Tapio Räihälä's Horn Concerto (2016).
+Classical and romantic era music is on his main focus, but Harju is familiar with fresher music too.
+In his repertoire can be found concertos by Wolfgang Plagge, Pehr Henrik Nordgren, Oliver Knussen as well as the concertos written for him: Kirmo Lintinen Concertino (2008), Aulis Sallinen's Five female portraits for horn, soprano and orchestra (2013) and Osmo Tapio Räihälä's Horn Concerto (2016).

-Harju has been entrusted with the jury in the 4th Lieksa international horn competition (Holger Fransman in memoriam) and the jury for the Verbier Festival Orchestra auditions.
+Harju has been entrusted with the jury in the 4th Lieksa international horn competition (Holger Fransman in memoriam), Juozas Pakalnis International Wind Competition and the Verbier Festival Orchestra audition jury.
 Year 2010 Harju hosted the 18th Nordic Horn Seminar in Turku, Finland.
-After he worked as a guest teacher in Metropolia University for applied sciences he has taught in Sibelius Academy at the University of Arts.
+He has taught in Metropolia University for applied sciences and for now he has a horn class in Sibelius Academy at the University of Arts Helsinki.